microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraFeatureRolloutPolicy.md

 - `-Id` Specify the ID of cloud authentication roll-out policy.
 - `-Description` Specifies the description of the cloud authentication roll-out policy.
-- `-IsEnabled` Specifies the status of cloud authentication roll-out policy.

 ### Example 3: Updates the IsAppliedToOrganization